-Lighting controls are required by the energy code, so implementing a more aggressive control strategy does not add to the first cost of a project.
+Lighting controls are required by the energy code, so implementing a more aggressive control strategy does not add to the first cost.

-Implementing best-practice exterior lighting controls results in electric energy savings of 1 or 2%, with payback in a year or less due to the low initial cost.
+Implementing best-practice exterior lighting controls results in electric energy savings up to 2%, with payback in a year or less.

 Effective control of exterior lights can also reduce light pollution and light trespass.